Section Navigation

 • Collaborative Classrooms through Social Emotional Learning

-• Patterns of Practice in the English Language Arts
+• Patterns of Practice in English

-TOTAL CREDITS 34 Candidates admitted to the M.Ed. in Middle Grades Language Arts must possess a Georgia induction or higher teaching certificate in middle grades language arts.
+Candidates admitted to the M.Ed. in Middle Grades Language Arts must possess a Georgia induction or higher teaching certificate in middle grades language arts.
 Teachers who hold a professional certificate in another content area, but have an interest in an advanced degree in Middle Grades Language Arts need to do the following:

 • Sign the Out-of-Field Certification form at admission.